Spoil-Tracker/Spoil-Tracker-App/README.md

 npx ts-node src/backendServerStart.ts
 ```

-### Small note:
-The amount of contributors on the repository does not accurately reflect who contributed to the project.
-To verify this, please look at the various branches stored in the repository; there were some hiccups during the process of making the application.

 ## Work Report

 |Task #|Difficulty|Description|Percentage Done|%Done by Rex|%Done by Kevin|%Done by Tom|%Done by James|%Done by Cong|